Concealed carry: South Africa

 A firearm contemplated in subsection must be completely covered and the person carrying the firearm must be able to exercise effective control over the firearm (carrying firearms in public is allowed if it is done in that manner).

 In South Africa, private guns are prohibited in educational institutions, churches, community centres, health facilities, NGOs, taverns, banks, corporate buildings, government buildings and some public spaces, such as sport stadiums.

 Slovakia

-Concealed carry in Slovakia is not common and subject to generally permissive may-issue license(depends on jurisdiction some are essentially shall-issue others don't issue without bribe or verifiable proof to being in danger), only 2% of the population hold a licence allowing concealed carry.
+Concealed carry in Slovakia is not common and subject to generally permissive may-issue license (depends on jurisdiction; some are essentially shall-issue, while others don't issue without bribe or verifiable proof to being in danger), only 2% of the population hold a licence allowing concealed carry.